nipy/nibabel/doc/source/dicom/dicom_intro.rst

 Quoting from section 7.1.1 of `PS 3.5`_:

+.. admonition:: 7.1.1 DATA ELEMENT FIELDS
+    :class: admonition-quote

-.. admonition:: Value Length:  Either:
+    Value Length: Either:

-    a 16 or 32-bit (dependent on VR and whether VR is explicit or implicit) unsigned integer containing the Explicit Length of the Value Field as the number of bytes (even) that make up the Value.
+    * a 16 or 32-bit (dependent on VR and whether VR is explicit or implicit) unsigned integer containing the Explicit Length of the Value Field as the number of bytes (even) that make up the Value.
 It does not include the length of the Data Element Tag, Value Representation, and Value Length Fields.

-    a 32-bit Length Field set to Undefined Length (FFFFFFFFH).
+    * a 32-bit Length Field set to Undefined Length (FFFFFFFFH).
 Undefined Lengths may be used for Data Elements having the Value Representation (VR) Sequence of Items (SQ) and Unknown (UN).
 For Data Elements with Value Representation OW or OB Undefined Length may be used depending on the negotiated Transfer Syntax (see Section 10 and Annex A).

 Value field
 -----------